dachcom-digital/pimcore-formbuilder/docs/0_Usage.md

 ## Area Brick
 This is the most used one.
 Just place a form element (Area Brick) somewhere on your document.
 Configure it via the available edit button.
+Note: You need to have the Pimcore Toolbox (https://github.com/dachcom-digital/pimcore-toolbox) installed and activated in order to see the edit button and thus make this work.

 ## Twig
 Create a Form using the Twig Extension.